-This is the similar ‘innovative mindset’ which is making Indian entrepreneurs embrace analytics, digitisation, and technology to develop platforms and deliver services and products to the end customer creating a new online buying behavior.
+This is the similar ‘innovative mindset’ which is making Indian entrepreneurs embrace analytics, digitization, and technology to develop platforms and deliver services and products to the end customer creating a new online buying behavior.

 In the context, India’s retail opportunity is substantial and affected by several factors such as the rising standards of living, hyper-connected young population, upwardly mobile middle class, the explosion of social media platforms, deeper internet penetration, and increased smartphone penetration.
-So, a significant growth of e-Commerce is expected in the next two years.
+So, significant growth of e-Commerce is expected in the next two years.

 Gaining Momentum of Government Initiatives

 The Government of India has been active in leveraging and embracing e-Commerce digital platforms to transform and organize traditional offline markets such as those of agricultural product.
 The Government has launched an e-commerce platform to link the farmers with the vegetable markets of various states to sell the agro commodities.
 Also, flagship initiatives such as Start-up India, Digital India, Skill India, and Innovation Fund are contributing to the growth of the e-commerce industry.